Forecasting life cycles of Japanese knotweed and wild parsnip for better management in Minnesota

 How do temperature and photoperiod affect the phenologies of wild parsnip and Japanese knotweed in Minnesota?

-When are important phenological events for wild parsnip and Japanese hops likely to occur in different parts of Minnesota?
+When are important phenological events for wild parsnip and Japanese knotweed likely to occur in different parts of Minnesota?

 Phenology models will help land managers understand the developmental timeline of destructive invasive weeds like Japanese knotweed and wild parsnip in their non-native, Minnesota environment.
 Ultimately, this information will help match biology to treatment to improve management outcomes.
 MITPPC partners and stakeholders will be able to use an online tool to get predictions of the expected dates when wild parsnip and Japanese knotweed will reach key stages for effective control.